 We have consistently witnessed and measured how people’s perceptions can be shifted through the meaning attached to objects.
 Back in 2005, we popularized the term ‘social object’ with semiotics in mind: the idea that objects spread ideas faster and more effectively than nearly any other medium We see daily examples in internet memes and Red Baseball Caps, which have come to represent an entire political ideology.

 The advertising world has been leveraging this quirk of human cognition for many years, as have religions, nation-states, and political parties.
 The question Gapingvoid had to answer was: is it possible to create frameworks to capture data that can be utilized to develop semiotic tools that drive scalable changes in organization outcomes?

 Our innovation was to leverage human nature’s predisposition to connect by designing social objects with meaning that is useful for organizations.
 Neuroscience undisputedly demonstrates that people remember ideas better when they are attached to images.

 We took on that challenge, and over the last fourteen years, we have created approximately fifteen thousand such objects.
 At the same time, we have studied controversial ideas that debunk established norms such as traditional change management or biophilic art in healthcare.
-We have been able to compellingly demonstrate that deliberately designed semiotics that portray a nuanced approach to combining picture superiority and emotion, deliver outsized results.
+We have been able to compellingly demonstrate that deliberately designed semiotics that portrays a nuanced approach to combining picture superiority and emotion, deliver outsized results.